sanjeetj/ndd/README.md

 ###Other useful features
 ####ndd for multilingual configurable static text support
 ndd can also be used to load static text data in multiple languages.
-BUILD_LOCAL environment variable can be set to the locale of interest and ndd will pull the static data in the correct language.
+BUILD_LOCALE environment variable can be set to the locale of interest and ndd will pull the static data in the correct language.
 This can be handy for internationalization use cases.

 Such static data should be configured in following format.
 ```json